calpt/awesome-adapter-resources/README.md

   <details>
     <summary>TLDR</summary>
-    Though initially proposed as an efficient method to steer large models, some of the fascinating evidence discovered along with delta tuning could help further reveal the mechanisms of PLMs and even deep neural networks.
+    The theoretical principles underlying the effectiveness of delta tuning are discussed and frameworks to interpret delta tuning from the perspective of optimization and optimal control are proposed, where results on over 100 NLP tasks demonstrate a comprehensive performance comparison of different approaches.
   </details>

   [[Paper PDF]](https://arxiv.org/pdf/2203.06904.pdf)&nbsp; [[Semantic Scholar]](https://www.semanticscholar.org/paper/8c62277dada489904a63de4dd87336c27c68fb5e)